AdobeDocs/experience-manager-desktop-app.en/help/best-practices-for-v1.md

 ### Network considerations {#network-considerations}

-To understand best practices around AEM Assets network configuration, please refer to [AEM Assets Network Considerations](/content/help/en/experience-manager/6-4/assets/using/assets-network-considerations) document.
+To understand best practices around AEM Assets network configuration, please refer to [AEM Assets Network Considerations](https://helpx.adobe.com/experience-manager/6-4/assets/using/assets-network-considerations.html) document.
 Some of the important aspects that help optimize AEM Desktop App experience for the users include:

-* **Use properly configured Dispatcher:** Use AEM Dispatcher for additional security and ensure that it is configured for [AEM Desktop App connection to AEM behind a dispatcher](/content/help/en/experience-manager/6-4/assets/using/aem-desktop-app#main-pars_title_640370945)
+* **Use properly configured Dispatcher:** Use AEM Dispatcher for additional security and ensure that it is configured for [AEM Desktop App connection to AEM behind a dispatcher](https://helpx.adobe.com/experience-manager/desktop-app/aem-desktop-app.html#ConnectingtoAEMBehindaDispatcher)

 * **Save bandwidth:** Consider turning off icon preview in Finder on Mac - when browsing the mounted repository using Finder.
 Finder requests each file to generate a preview and causes desktop app to download & cache the asset locally.
 Please note that while saving bandwidth it would also decrease user experinece for the users on desktop, so it should be done when working with repositories with large assets and/or limited bandwidth.

-**Note:** to turn off icon previews, in Finder go to View, select View Options, and then uncheck the "Show icon preview" option.
+**Note:** To turn off icon previews, in Finder go to View, select View Options, and then uncheck the "Show icon preview" option.
 This only works for the current folder - to make it a default, click the "Use as default" button in the same window.

 ### Optimizing server performance {#optimizing-server-performance}

-To understand, how AEM Assets server should be optimized for performance, please refer to [AEM Assets Performance Tuning Guide](/content/help/en/experience-manager/6-4/assets/using/performance-tuning-guidelines).
+To understand, how AEM Assets server should be optimized for performance, please refer to [AEM Assets Performance Tuning Guide](https://helpx.adobe.com/in/experience-manager/6-4/assets/using/performance-tuning-guidelines.html).
 Some of the important aspects of the server performance for AEM Desktop App are around optimizing workflow configuration so that it performs well for asset uploads:

-* **More performant asset upload:** Configure the [AEM Asset Update workflow model to be transient](/content/help/en/experience-manager/6-4/assets/using/performance-tuning-guidelines#main-pars_title_750109196)
+* **More performant asset upload:** Configure the [AEM Asset Update workflow model to be transient](https://helpx.adobe.com/experience-manager/6-4/assets/using/performance-tuning-guidelines.html#Workflows).

-* **Limit server CPU for uploads:** Ensure that the [maximum parallel workflow jobs parameter is set  correctly ](/content#contentbody_title_1140613658)  ,  so that uploads do not exhaust all the CPU
+* **Limit server CPU for uploads:** Ensure that the maximum parallel workflow jobs parameter is set  correctly,  so that uploads do not exhaust all the CPU.